Aki (James Bond): Character

-Aki next appears after Bond is captured and almost killed by Helga Brandt, when she meets with him back at Tanaka's headquarters and Bond is about to go on another mission that she cannot accompany him on.
+Aki next appears after Bond is captured and almost killed by Helga Brandt (Karin Dor), when she meets with him back at Tanaka's headquarters and Bond is about to go on another mission that she cannot accompany him on.
 When Bond returns to the base in Kyoto, Aki meets him there to discuss the plan to disrupt SPECTRE's plot.
 She had hoped to play the part of Bond's "wife" in the cover operation, however this was vetoed as she was not a native of the Ama island.

-This proves to be a fortunate decision as Aki never makes it to the island at all.
-On Blofeld's orders Osato had sent ninja assassins to kill Bond, one of whom stealthily enters the bedroom where Bond and Aki are sleeping together and tries to poison Bond by dripping poison down a thread.
+While still in Kyoto, Aki helps Bond assume his Japanese disguise and they spend the night together.
+While they are sleeping, a ninja assassin (David Toguri) stealthily enters the bedroom and tries to poison Bond by dripping poison down a thread.
 (Dahl took inspiration for this by watching a similar scene in the first film in the Shinobi no Mono ninja film series.)

-Bond, however, moves in his sleep.
-At the last moment Aki moves to his position, unwittingly takes the poison instead, and dies after a brief struggle for breath.
-The scene was accompanied by the musical track "The Death of Aki" by John Barry.
+It is a method often attributed to Ishikawa Goemon.
+Bond, however, moves in his sleep and Aki, also still sleeping, moves to his position and unwittingly takes the poison instead.
+Aki starts to breathe heavily and gasp, waking Bond who then kills the assassin.
+Aki tries to speak but dies before she can say anything.
+The scene was accompanied by the musical track "The Death of Aki" by John Barry which is included on the film's soundtrack album.

+Bond moves on from Aki's death straight away and continues with his ninja training.
+Soon after he is introduced Kissy Suzuki (Mie Hama) who had already been chosen to play the part of his cover wife.

 Reception

 Various lists frequently ranked Aki among the best Bond girls ever, including as tenth by Zimbio in 2008 ("So beautiful you almost forget that Sean Connery has been ridiculously made up to look Japanese.
-Almost"), ninth by Postmedia News the same year ("Kissy Suzuki is considered the 'main' Bond girl in this film, but Aki has a bigger role and is more memorable"), and eight by WagerWeb in 2009 ("Hot Japanese agent, she kicks ass and look damn fine doing it.
+Almost"), ninth by Postmedia News the same year ("Kissy Suzuki is considered the 'main' Bond girl in this film, but Aki has a bigger role and is more memorable"), and eight by WagerWeb in 2009 ("Hot Japanese agent, she kicks ass and looks damn fine doing it.
 Besides, she dies to save James Bond, you have to give her some extra credit for that").
 According to UGO, "although Akiko Wakabayashi is charming in the role, her chemistry with Bond is disappointing, and she lacks both the look and the attitude to make her a good Bond girl," but in another article UGO praised her as "Bond's super-hot guardian angel".
 Den of Geek included her in their 2008 list of ten James Bond characters who deserve their own spin-off.
 Esquire magazine dubbed Aki "the Girl Friday of Tiger Tanaka" and "Tiger's Pussycat".